-Previous recipients are Elizabeth Lee (inaugural, 2013-14) and Jason Dilworth (2014-15), faculty members of the Department of Visual Arts and New Media at Fredonia.
-Mr. Dilworth will present the results of his journey at Fredonia during Homecoming Weekend, Oct.
-22-23, 2015.
+Shown below are the previous recipients, Liz Lee (inaugural, 2013-14) and Jason Dilworth (2014-15), faculty members of the Department of Visual Arts and New Media at Fredonia, with Cathy and Jesse Marion.
+This photo was taken on Homecoming weekend, October 2015.

-Competition for the 2016-17 Marion International Fellowship will open in January 2016.
-Application information will be available on this site.
+The application process for the 2016-17 Marion International Fellowship will open in January 2016.